wave-icon

 scroll icon

-Millwright Loop Construction Status
+Millwright Loop Construction Phase 3

-TRAFFIC & PARKING MODIFICATIONS NOTICE: Please follow posted signs and detours; they are in place to ensure safe and efficient access when traveling in and around the site.
+Please follow posted signs and detours; they are in place to ensure safe and efficient access when traveling in and around the site.
 Additional traffic and parking adjustments are expected as construction progresses.
 While there is never an ideal time to rearrange traffic flow and parking, this next step in Waterfront Place development is key to continuing to improve our Marina facilities and add exciting new attractions and amenities to the waterfront.

-While this work is underway, the Port's private development partner, LPC West, is preparing to break ground on the mixed-use elements, starting with residential, in 2024.
+While this work is underway, the Port's private development partner, LPC West, is preparing to break ground on the mixed-use elements, starting with residential, in fall 2024.

-Work completed to date
+Work Completed to Date

 Previous work to prepare for this phase of the project was prepared by Strider Construction and included importing about 33,000 cubic yards — or about 2,000 dump truck loads — of clean fill dirt known as “preload" to compact the site to prevent settlement after construction and also provide the additional material needed to raise the site.